and-kal/second-brain/content/tech/Lua.md

 For math operations in Lua there's the `math` library.

-If for whatever reason you wanted to find out square root of π, you could write:
+If you wanted to find out square root of π, you could write:

 ```lua
 io.write("The square root of π is: ", math.sqrt(math.pi));